Isaac-Stamatelakis/factory_roguelite/README.md

 In CaveTech you play as a mining Robot named HAPPY that is developed by the company 'CaveTech'.
 The player spawns in a confined area called 'The HUB' which is their primary base, and contains a powerful teleportation device that allows them to teleport to other dimensions.
 These dimensions contain materials use to upgrade their production lines and eventually unlock other dimensions, with the goal of eventually completeing their assigned mission.

 ## Features in CaveTech:
-* 6 Different Types of Tiles:
+* Six Different Types of Tiles:
   * Blocks: Can be collided with by the player.
   * Backgrounds: Behind all other tile types and is about 1.5x larger.
   * Objects: Cannot be collided with by the player, and can be any size.